-11. The AMF sends a Registration Accept as per current procedures and includes the Vertical S-NSSAI as Allowed NSSAI.
+10. The AMF sends a Registration Accept as per current procedures and includes the Band-specific S-NSSAI in the Allowed NSSAI.

-If the eMBB slice is not supported for the radio spectrum dedicated to the vertical Network Slice (i.e. not only a preference), the PDU Sessions for eMBB are released as per existing procedures e.g. using PDU Session status.
+If the eMBB slice is not supported for the radio spectrum dedicated to the band-specific Network Slice the PDU Sessions for eMBB are released as per existing procedures e.g. using PDU Session status.

-NOTE: If the eMBB slice is not available on the radio spectrum dedicated to the vertical Network Slice, as these Network Slices are to be isolated, when an application in the UE requires connectivity for eMBB, the whole procedure is repeated with the UE adding the eMBB slice in a Requested NSSAI.
+NOTE: If the eMBB slice is not available on the radio spectrum dedicated to the band-specific Network Slice, as these Network Slices are to be isolated, when an application in the UE requires connectivity for eMBB, the whole procedure is repeated with the UE adding the eMBB slice in a Requested NSSAI.

-Editor's note: How the UE can know what s-NSSAI set is really supported once it moves to a new band is left undetermined in complex scenarios.
-This solution should clarify how the UE exists from an infinite loop of attempts if it "hopes" the network finally has given to it the band it really needs.
-In other word it is not ensured that the solution will provide a deterministic band that the UE can use to select the S-NSSAIs it intends to use as the UE is given no indication other by means of rejections of what S-NSSAI the band does not support.

-Subsequently, if the UE moves to a new band within the same RA, the UE can continue to use the Allowed NSSAI as is.
-If the UE wants to use another set of S-NSSAIs, the UE issues a Requested NSSAI as per procedure in figure 6.17.3-1, and if there is a need to move the UE the same procedure is re-used.
-Consequently, there is no need for the UE to know which S-NSSAIs are supported on specific frequency bands as the network controls the AS resources to use and the UE is moved by existing RRC means to the AS resources to use.

 NOTE: in the event the UE requests multiple S-NSSAI (sets) that require separate frequency bands not possible to support at the same time, the solution may result in more registration attempts.

-6.17.4 Impacts on services, entities and interfaces
+6.x.4 Impacts on services, entities and interfaces

 The impacts to the 5GS entities are the following: